RGerzaguet/UHD.jl/readme.md

 ## Purpose

-This simple package proposes some bindings to the UHD, the C driver of the Universaa Software Radio Peripheral [USRP](https://files.ettus.com/manual/)
+This simple package proposes some bindings to the UHD, the C driver of the Universal Software Radio Peripheral [USRP](https://files.ettus.com/manual/)

 The purpose is to able to see the radio peripheral inside a Julia session and to be able to send and receive complex samples direclty within a Julia session.